Cambodia – Elephant Sanctuary & Forest Conservation

 • Have your weekends free to explore the area nearby Mondulkiri

-Your Schedule at a Glance (Minimum two-week commitment):
+Your Schedule at a Glance (Minimum one-week commitment):

 • Arrival Day, Saturday: Arrive at Phnom Penh International Airport (PNH).
 You will be picked up at the airport and transferred to your hotel in Phnom Penh.
 Spend the day acclimating to Cambodia and enjoying the beautiful city.